pybamm-team/pybamm.org/content/gsoc/2025/_index.md

 - A dispatch API that could pass parameters/arguments from PyBaMM to third-party models for seamless integration.
 The dispatch API would also serve as a mechanism for setting constraints and compatibility checks to verify the parameters before passing them to the loaded model.
 - A centralized model registry where constraints for different models can be set up.
 The constraints in the registry can be defined as JSON or through a configuration file defining information about the model.
 These constraints should be pre-loaded for checks before loading the model itself.
 - Refactored entry points API to accommodate the dispatch API.
 The entry point would also serve as a loader for these third-party models that are not contained within PyBaMM, collectively, the entry points API and the dispatch API will form a framework for integrating, packaging, and distributing battery models amongst PyBaMM users.
-- Feature extended copier template for incorporating features of dispatch API and simplifying the current setup processes for writing custom models and basic PyBaMM based project generation.
+- Updates to the copier template, making it compatible with the new dispatch API, simplifying the setup processes for writing custom models, and better project generation support.
 - An effective user experience for using third-party PyBaMM models.
 - A detailed and easy to read guide and documentation on building and distributing custom PyBaMM models.
 - A caching and lazy loading mechanism for the entry points for efficiency.